 3. Toll Automation

 Toll stations are notorious for causing traffic jams and highway accidents.
-Even if the toll station is consistently monitored by an efficient staff, the threat is still there when the driver has pulled over to receive a ticket against their payment.
+Even if an efficient staff consistently monitors the toll station, the threat is still there when the driver has pulled over to receive a ticket against their payment.
 Sometimes, it becomes agonizing when the ticket doesn’t come out.
 ANPR can also serve the purpose of a traffic monitoring camera that mitigates accidents and traffic jams by reading license plates and generating a toll ticket.
 If ANPR cameras are connected with online payments, drivers can pay for their toll tickets without stopping, reducing traffic jams.

 4. ANPR in Logistics